Structure of collective modes in transitional and deformed nuclei: Mapping the GCM parameter space

 $B(E2)$ observable predictions are shown in Fig.~\ref{figgcmcontour_full_be2}.
 The ratio $B(E2;4^+_1\rightarrow2^+_1)/B(E2;2^+_1\rightarrow0^+_1)$ [Fig.~\ref{figgcmcontour_full_be2}(a)] varies essentially smoothly from rotational values to harmonic oscillator values~(Appendix~\ref{appbench}), except that extreme large and small values are encountered in a narrow region between $d\approx0.8$ and $d\approx0.9$.
 In this region, structures involving coexistence in multiple minima are expected, so the $2^+_1$ and $4^+_1$ levels do not necessarily correspond to the same structure.
 Numerical convergence may also not be occurring for certain calculations in this region, as discussed above.
 The observable $B(E2;0^+_2\rightarrow2^+_1)/B(E2;2^+_1\rightarrow0^+_1)$ [Fig.~\ref{figgcmcontour_full_be2}(b)] is of interest as the $\beta$-vibrational decay strength for rotational nuclei.
 In the region $d\lesssim-8$, $B(E2;2^+_2\rightarrow0^+_1)/B(E2;2^+_1\rightarrow0^+_1)$ [Fig.~\ref{figgcmcontour_full_be2}(c)] is the $\gamma$-vibrational decay strength.
 The predictions for the observable $B(E2;2^+_2\rightarrow4^+_1)/B(E2;2^+_2\rightarrow0^+_1)$ [Fig.~\ref{figgcmcontour_full_be2}(d)] may be compared with the ``Alaga ratio'' predictions for true rotors (Section~\ref{secbenchrotor}), those for the $2^+_\gamma$ state if $d\lesssim-8$ or for the $2^+_\beta$ state if $d\gtrsim-8$.

-{\fnsymbol{footnote}} The general approach and specific techniques discussed in this chapter recast the GCM, with truncated Hamiltonian, as a very tractable model for theoretical studies and practical application.\footnote{The results of this chapter were subsequently reported in M.~A.~Caprio, Phys.~Rev.~C \textbf{68}, 054303 (2003).} The parameter values most appropriate for the description of a given nucleus can be deduced by inspection of contour plots such as those in Figs.~\ref{figgcmcontour_full_e}--\ref{figgcmcontour_zoom}.
+The general approach and specific techniques discussed in this chapter recast the GCM, with truncated Hamiltonian, as a very tractable model for theoretical studies and practical application.
+The parameter values most appropriate for the description of a given nucleus can be deduced by inspection of contour plots such as those in Figs.~\ref{figgcmcontour_full_e}--\ref{figgcmcontour_zoom}.
 Some specialized results pertaining to specific classes of potential are addressed in the following chapter.
-Examples of the phenomenological application of the model are discussed in Chapter~\ref{chapphenom}. {\arabic{footnote}}
+Examples of the phenomenological application of the model are discussed in Chapter~\ref{chapphenom}.